department-of-veterans-affairs/va.gov-team/products/content/structured-content/va-benefits-taxonomy/readme.md

 #### In scope

 * **Benefit Name / VA Benefit API ID**
-  * For initial load, auto-populate with camelCase.
+  * For initial load of the Benefit Name/VA Benefit API ID, auto-populate with camelCase.
 VA Services taxonomy uses lower camelCase, and we could follow suit here.
-Before releasing, have PW validate to make sure it makes sense to future developers.
-We don't have the auto-creation yet.
+Before releasing, have Public Websites engineers validate to make sure it makes sense to future developers.
+    * Note that we don't have the auto-creation yet.
     * No hard business requirements are known here, so this could be handled in whatever way makes sense to CAIA + engineering.
-      *

 * **How to Apply Section**
-  *  This is for programs like Dental Care, where the Veteran is filling out the 1010ez.
+  *  This is for programs like Dental Care, where the Veteran is filling out Form 10-10ez.
-    *  For programs like dental care where you apply by filling out the 10-10EZ health care form (which is the full healthcare form, not just for dental), we understand it might not be obvious to the user/Veteran they need to fill out the 1010EZ form for that benefit.
-For MVP, we will solve this using the text in the How to Apply section
+    *  For programs like dental care, where you apply by filling out the health care Form 10-10EZ (which is the full healthcare form, not just for dental), we understand it might not be obvious to the user/Veteran that they need to fill out the 10-10EZ form for that benefit.
+For MVP, we will solve this using the text in the How to Apply section.
       *

 * **Exclusionary and Simultaneous Benefits**
-  * We will need some Content modeling aroudn this.
+  * We will need some Content modeling around this.
 Might need to pull in Dave Picket?
-  * _Exclusionary Benefits:_ Meaning > If you have this benefit you can’t have that benefit
+  * _Exclusionary Benefits Definition:_ Meaning > If you have _this_ benefit, you can’t have _that_ benefit.
     -  Example: Question is asked of the Veteran: "Add Exclusionary benefits?"
-Example of options "Housebound **or** Aid & Attendance", etc. Note to Veteran will be something like: "You can have one of these or the other, but not both (if you choose this benefit, you can’t select this linked benefit)."
+Example of options "Housebound **or** Aid & Attendance", etc. The note to the Veteran will be something like: "You can have one of these or the other, but not both (if you choose this benefit, you can’t select this linked benefit)."
-  - _Simultaneous Benefits:_ Meaning > if you have this benefit, you MUST have this benefit at the same time, _or_ you’re automatically enrolled at the same time.
+  - _Simultaneous Benefits Definition:_ Meaning > if you have this benefit, you MUST have this other benefit at the same time, _or_ you’re automatically enrolled in this other benefit at the same time.
     -  Example language: Add Simultaneous benefit?
 Note to Veteran: What we’re talking about here is a benefit that you should or must consider applying for or obtaining at the same time as this benefit.

 * **Benefit Description**
-  * Will consist of three (already existing) fields: longer summary, brief summary (currently has 500 character limit), & teaser summary (one to two sentences - currently 300 character limit).
+  * Will consist of three (already existing) fields: Longer summary, Brief summary (currently has 500 character limit), & Teaser summary (one to two sentences - currently 300 character limit).
   * Character count limits will be required on all three fields.
-    * Long Summary is required.
-If a Long description character count is more than 500 characters, it can't be reused as the Brief Summary, therefore the Brief summary changes from optional to required.
-If the Long Description character count is greater than 300 characters, then the teaser summary changes to required, unless the Brief summary is less than 300 characters.
-This is MVP.
+    * Longer summary is required.
+If a Longer summary description character count is more than 500 characters, it can't be reused as the Brief Summary, therefore the Brief summary changes from optional to required.
+If the Longer summary description character count is greater than 300 characters, then the Teaser summary changes to required, unless the Brief summary is less than 300 characters.
+Note that this is MVP.
-    * Brief Summary: If this summary is greater than 300 characters, then the teaser summary is required.
+    * Brief summary: If this summary is greater than 300 characters, then the teaser summary is required.
-  * In editorial interface we want to be sure there is feedback for the character counts, and in the descriptions we include what the character counts are.
+  * In the editorial interface, we want to be sure there is feedback (error message/warning) for the character counts, and in the descriptions we include what the character counts are.
   * Work with CAIA to provide content for the editorial interface for best practices.
-    * Note that CAIA will provide editorial context – e.g. word counts for a long, brief, and teaser descriptions; helper text for these fields.
+    * Note that CAIA will provide editorial context e.g. word counts for the Longer, Brief, and Teaser summary descriptions and helper text.
-    * Note from CAIA: We need to think about how much depth we want to go into for the “longer summary.”
-For example, for health care benefit programs, would we include what’s covered and what’s not in the full description?
-This is something for us to do.
+    * Note from CAIA: We need to think about how much depth we want to go into for the “Longer summary.”
+For example, for health care benefit programs, would we include what’s covered and what’s not in the full (Longer summary) description?
+This is something for us (CAIA) to do.
 We’ll think through this more and document it, but we want to capture it here as part of our overall findings as we began to use this taxonomy.

 * **Benefit Eligibility**